sahildarji29/LaraDockLaunch/README.md

 ```

 ### Access your application
-Visit `http://my-app.loc` in your browser
+Visit `http://my-app.loc:PORT` in your browser (PORT will be auto-detected and shown in setup output)

 ### Check project status
 ```bash